 The question that comes to mind is: won’t we get less from SS if our lifetime contributions are less due to shifting our income sources?
 If we’re assuming that 20-30 years from now the program will remain exactly as it is today, yes.
 But we won’t be missing out on much.
 Let me explain why.

 Social Security monthly benefits are calculated in a three-tiered manor.
 In the first tier we earn $.90 for every dollar of eligible contributions.
 Not too shabby.
 However, after we cross through the relatively low ceiling of the first tier and enter the second tier we earn $.32 for every additional dollar – nearly a 66% haircut.
 What about the third tier?
 15 cents on the dollar.

-Consider someone earning 27k/year starting in 2008 and receiving 1k bumps every year for a total of 11 years.
-Their 11 years of lifetime contributions fully fills the first tier, as we can see when we plug this into our FIRE Social Security calculator.
+Consider someone earning $27,000/year starting in 2008 and receiving $1,000 annual salary increases every year for a total of 12 years.
+Their 12 years of lifetime contributions more than fully fills the first tier, as we can see when we plug this into our FIRE Social Security calculator.

 Any additional earnings experience significantly diminished returns.
 Delaying early retirement for the purposes increasing SS benefits is not an optimal move.

-- By embracing early retirement we can lower our lifetime contributions to SS and Medicare while getting the most bang for our buck
+- By embracing early retirement, we can lower our lifetime contributions to SS and Medicare without impacting the future of our lifetime benefits.

 Tax Gain Harvesting (TGH)